 Alzheimer’s Disease (AD) is a progressive and irreversible brain disorder that slowly erodes memory, cognitive abilities, and essential functions for independent living.
 It is the most common form of dementia and poses significant emotional, physical, and financial challenges for individuals and their families.

-Rett Syndrome (RS) is a rare neurological disorder that primarily affects girls, causing severe cognitive, motor, and communication impairments.
+Rett syndrome (RS) is a rare neurological disorder that primarily affects girls, causing severe cognitive, motor, and communication impairments.
 It is typically diagnosed in early childhood and is often marked by a loss of previously acquired skills.